deltachat/interface/uri-schemes.md

 ## Registered Handlers per Platform

 List of which schemes the app is registered to handle in the OS.
-When an scheme is reqistered as a handler
+When an scheme is registered as a handler

 | Platform | Schemes                                                                                                                                                             | Sources (and a keyword to look for when the line-numbers have changed)                                                                                                                                                                                                                                                                                                                               |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |